 Legislative resources

-The Department of Revenue provides nonpartisan tax assistance to executive and legislative entities.
+The Department of Revenue (DOR) provides nonpartisan tax assistance to executive and legislative entities.
 We are committed to delivering clear, objective recommendations and analysis to inform statewide tax policies.
 Please explore our comprehensive reports and tailored legislative resources below.

 The work of the legislative liaisons includes: